 Experts and studies agree, parents AND toddlers sleep better when they sleep in cribs for the first three years.

 Waiting until age 3 is because before this your toddler’s impulse control is still developing and is immature.
-This is important because it requires impulse control to stay in bed when your toddler hears something or thinks about mom and dad.
+This is important because it requires impulse control to stay in bed when your toddler hears something or thinks about their parents.

 You hear about many parents saying that they moved their toddler to a big kid bed at a much earlier age and it was just fine.
 Keep in mind every child is different and you may also have different definitions of what is “fine” and what is not.